lfe/blog/src/_posts/2015-03-22-1445-the-hidden-origins-of-lisp-introduction.md

   considered to require intelligence?") [^1]

-Each major topic above depended -- in one form or another -- upon the preceding topic, and the four famous mathematcians listed below embodied each of these themes.
+Each major topic above depended -- in one form or another -- upon the preceding topic, and the four famous mathematicians listed in the subsequent sections embodied each of these themes.
 Small excerpts from their lives and work are shared as believed to have impacted the course of events that lead to Lisp's inception.

 ----

 [^1]: This is an almost word-for-word quote from John McCarthy's January 1962
-      submisstion in the quarterly progress report for MIT's RLE, titled [XXI.
+      submission in the quarterly progress report for MIT's RLE, titled [XXI.
 ARTIFICIAL INTELLIGENCE](http://dspace.mit.edu/bitstream/handle/1721.1/53661/RLE_QPR_064_XXI.pdf),
       page 189 on the original hard copy.
 The table of contents for the original is available